shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 # Readme
-This Script LuaPilot is a nice Telemetry screen for Taranis with openTx >2.16 and should work with Arducopter (Pixhawk, Fixhawk, AUAV-X2, etc.) and maybe others Flight controllers which are connected to an FrSky D-Receiver & X-Receiver.
+This Script LuaPilot is a nice Telemetry screen for Taranis with OpenTX >2.16 and should work with Arducopter (Pixhawk, Fixhawk, AUAV-X2, etc.) and maybe others Flight controllers which are connected to an FrSky D-Receiver & X-Receiver.

-Thank's to SockEye, Richardoe, Schicksie, lichtl, ben_&Jace25,Clooney82&fnoopdogg for they Previos Work.
+Thanks to SockEye, Richardoe, Schicksie, lichtl, ben_&Jace25,Clooney82&fnoopdogg for they Previous Work.

-Changlog:
+Changelog:

 V2:
-Performance & less Memory Consum, Better Hdg, Distance, Battery Percent Calculation with capacity, Resistance Calc & Voltage Compensation, better Battery Regresion Curve , Audio Alerts for BattVoltage,Consume,Flightmode,Max Avarage Current & GPS State
+Performance & less Memory Consume, Better Hdg, Distance, Battery Percent Calculation with capacity, Resistance Calk & Voltage Compensation, better Battery Regression Curve , Audio Alerts for LipoVoltage, Consume, Flight mode, Max Average Current & GPS State

 V1:
-Battery Consume, Vspeed, GPS Speed, Hdg, efficiency Calc, Background Task, flexible Configs.
+Battery Consume, Vspeed, GPS Speed, Hdg, efficiency Calk, Background Task, flexible Setup.

 Let’s improve it together and have one nice all in one Taranis Telemetry Script, made Pull Requests or if you have an issue please report it :)